-

 Figure 2.
 In-Situ Battery Gassing Volume Analyzer (GVM2200)

-2. Test Parameter
+2.2 Test Parameter

-2.1 The Cell Information is Shown in Table 1
+The Cell Information is Shown in Table 1

 Table 1.
 Cell Information

-3. Experimental Parameters
+2.3 Experimental Parameters

 Four experimental groups are set according to the parameters in Table 2 below, and shelved for 1 hour after each charging and discharge.
-The battery is then placed in the in-situ gas production volume monitor, adjust the oil bath temperature to 25℃, and monitor the volume change of the cell in real time.
+The battery is then placed in the in-situ gas production volume monitor(GVM2200), adjust the oil bath temperature to 25℃, and monitor the volume change of the cell in real time.

 Table 2.
 Charge and Discharge Parameters

-4.Interpretation of Result
+3. Interpretation of Result

-4.1 Monitor In-situ the Whole-process Cell Volume Swelling Curve
+3.1 Monitor In-situ the Whole-process Cell Volume Swelling Curve

 The charge-discharge curves and the volume change curves for the four cycles are shown in Figure 3.
-Constant current charging stage: As the SOC increases continuously, the volume expands continuously, which is mainly related to the structural expansion of lithium-ion constantly embedded in graphite.
+Constant current charging stage: As the SOC increases continuously, the volume expansion continuously, which is mainly related to the structural expansion of lithium-ion constantly embedded in graphite.
 After entering the constant pressure and shelved stage, the volume of the cell began to shrink and gradually reached stability.
 In the constant current discharge stage: with the gradual increase of DOD, the volume of the cell cell continues to shrink, and when the doubling rate of the discharge gradually becomes small, the abnormal swelling of the initial volume of the cell discharge is also gradually decreasing.
 Entering the shelved stage after discharge, the volume of the cell continues to decrease and stabilize with time.
 Next, we perform a detailed analysis of the shelving stages A and B after charging and discharge.

-4.2 Volume Swelling Analysis in the Charging Shelved Stage
+3.2 Volume Swelling Analysis in the Charging Shelved Stage

 The rechargeable shelved part A of each lap in Figure 3 was selected for analysis, as shown in Figure 4.
 As the cut-off current of each lap is gradually reduced, according to the shelved volume curve, when there is no CV in the first lap, the cut-off current of charging is 1C.
 At this time, the volume gradually decreases with the shelving time and remains unchanged after about 1500s.
 In the last three circles, the constant pressure stage is increased.
 When the charging cut-off current is less than 0.1C, the volume contraction appears at the beginning of the constant pressure, and then when the shelved after charging is increased, the volume is basically unchanged.
 This shows that volume shrinkage and current reduction, when there is constant pressure, current reduction accompanied by volume shrinkage, this is likely to be constant voltage stage battery internal polarization reduction, lithium concentration difference in electrode thickness direction, lithium concentration difference stress and strain reduction if no constant pressure stage, at the end of charging, the battery internal polarization, lithium concentration difference is also very big, shelved stress and strain release, at least half an hour to achieve stable state.